actions-marketplace-validations/PraiseXI_AntiSpamPRLabeler/README.md

   uses: PraiseXI/AntiSpamPRLabeler@v1
   with:
     repo-token: ${{ secrets.GITHUB_TOKEN }}
+    max-changes-for-label: '10' #default is 2
+    label-message: 'This PR has been automatically labeled as "Potential Spam" due to its size.
+Please review.'
+    # Optional, default message provided
 ```
-This snippet shows how to configure the action to use the built-in `GITHUB_TOKEN` for API requests.
+This snippet shows how to configure the action to use the built-in `GITHUB_TOKEN` for API requests and allows for optional parameters to customize the labeling and commenting behavior.
 ## Inputs

 `repo-token`: **Required**.
 The GitHub token used to authenticate API requests.
 This should generally be set to **`${{ secrets.GITHUB_TOKEN }}`** to utilize the automatic token GitHub provides.

+`max-changes-for-label`: **Optional**.
+The maximum number of changes a PR can have before being labeled as 'Potential Spam'.
+Default is 2.

+`label-message`: **Optional**.
+The message to comment on PRs that are labeled as 'Potential Spam'.
+A default message is provided if not set.

 ## Outputs
 There are no outputs defined for this action.
 Its primary function is to label and comment on PRs directly.